-Excess relief carried forward is a deduction from total income and is listed in the table to Section 458 TCA.
-Therefore, it is covered by the provisions of section 485FA(vi) TCA.
-This means that, as with other deductions from total income, relief can be claimed by either or both spouses / civil partners in joint assessment cases.
+Excess relief carried forward is a deduction from total income and is listed in the table to section 458 TCA.
+This means that, as with other deductions from total income, relief can be claimed by either or both spouses or civil partners in joint assessment cases.

-Where a spouse / civil partner claims an amount of excess relief carried forward as deductible from her / his total income, that amount is deductible from the total income of both spouses / civil partners.
-Any unused relief from the spouse / civil partner who was subject to the HIIR will be transferred to her / his spouse / civil partner.
+Where a spouse or civil partner claims an amount of excess relief carried forward as deductible from her or his total income, that amount is deductible from the total income of both spouses or civil partners.
+Any unused relief from the spouse or civil partner who was subject to the HIIR will be transferred to her or his spouse or civil partner.

-8 Interaction between HIIR and claw back of rented residential (previously "section 23 type") relief in death cases apply for the year.
-This rule equally applies where an individual dies in a tax year in which s/he is subject to the restriction.
+8 Interaction between HIIR and claw back of rented residential (previously "section 23 type") relief in death cases

-Tax and Duty Manual Part 04-08-08 deals with offsets of Case V losses and excess capital allowances between spouses / civil partners.
-It sets out Revenue's practice on the imposition of a claw back of rented residential "section 23 type" relief on the death of a spouse / civil partner and in other limited circumstances.
+Tax and Duty Manual Part 04-08-08 deals with offsets of Case V losses and excess capital allowances between spouses or civil partners.
+It sets out Revenue's practice on the imposition of a claw back of rented residential "section 23 type" relief on the death of a spouse or civil partner and in other limited circumstances.

 Rented residential relief under various property incentive schemes is a "specified relief" for the purposes of the HIIR.
-The amount of such relief used by an individual in a tax year must be taken into account when calculating any restriction that is to
+The amount of such relief used by an individual in a tax year must be taken into account when calculating any restriction that is to apply for the year.
+This rule equally applies where an individual dies in a tax year in which he or she is subject to the restriction.

-Tax and Duty Manual Part 10-11-01 states that where a rented residential "section 23 type" property passes to a surviving spouse / civil partner and a claw back of the rented residential relief applies to the deceased spouse / civil partner, Revenue will allow a set-off of the rented residential relief deduction due to the surviving spouse / civil partner against the amount assessable on the deceased in the year of death for the property involved.
+Tax and Duty Manual Part 10-11-01 states that where a rented residential "section 23 type" property passes to a surviving spouse or civil partner and a claw back of the rented residential relief applies to the deceased spouse or civil partner, Revenue will allow a set-off of the rented residential relief deduction due to the surviving spouse or civil partner against the amount assessable on the deceased in the year of death for the property involved.
 The maximum set-off allowed is equivalent to the amount of the rent deemed to have been received by the deceased as a result of the claw back.
-(More details are available in Tax and Duty Manual 10-11-01).

-Therefore, where a surviving spouse / civil partner elects to set some of the relief, to which s/he is entitled, against rental income on which a deceased spouse / civil partner is assessable because of a clawback of relief, the amount of relief so set off must be taken into account in calculating the amount of "specified reliefs" for the purpose of the HIIR used by the deceased spouse / civil partner.
-It will not be used to calculate the amount of specified reliefs used by the surviving spouse / civil partner.
+Therefore, where a surviving spouse or civil partner elects to set some of the relief, to which they are entitled to, against rental income on which a deceased spouse or civil partner is assessable because of a clawback of relief, the amount of relief so set off must be taken into account in calculating the amount of "specified reliefs" for the purpose of the HIIR used by the deceased spouse or civil partner.
+It will not be used to calculate the amount of specified reliefs used by the surviving spouse or civil partner.

-Revenue allows a "further option" in cases of potential clawback of relief for a deceased spouse / civil partner, whereby a surviving spouse / civil partner can make an election that no claw back of rented residential relief will be applied in the case of the deceased spouse / civil partner, and any unused balance of rented residential relief will transfer to the surviving spouse / civil partner, where such relief has not been used in full by the deceased spouse / civil partner in relation to rental income received up to date of death.
-Further details can be found in TDM 10-11-01.
+Revenue allows a "further option" in cases of potential clawback of relief for a deceased spouse or civil partner, whereby a surviving spouse or civil partner can make an election that no claw back of rented residential relief will be applied in the case of the deceased spouse or civil partner.
+In addition, any unused balance of rented residential relief will transfer to the surviving spouse or civil partner, where such relief has not been used in full by the deceased spouse or civil partner in relation to rental income received up to date of death.